You can now search for text in images on Google Photos, a report by 9to5Google revealed on Thursday. “You spotted it! Starting this month,…

 And most importantly — must the startup have been founded by an African to be considered an African company?

-Over the coming weeks Ventureburn aims to explore the question of what an African startup is and is calling on startups to get in contact with the publication (see footer).
+Over the coming weeks Ventureburn aims to explore the question of what an African startup is (see this and this story in the series) and is calling on startups to get in contact with the publication (see footer).

 Following Jumia’s listing on the New York Stock Exchange (NYSE) last month (see this story), the contentious question of what an African startup is, and isn’t, led to heated debates within Africa’s tech community.